 Over their last six games, the Philadelphia 76ers are shooting the three at over 40 percent per game, which is fourth best over that span.
 Their ability to space the floor and get shooters open is clutch.
 For the Thunder being without Andre Roberson, this is more imperative to stop now more than ever.
 Someone needs to step up in his place.
 While you can’t completely replace his value, you can do a bit of damage.

 Oklahoma City’s bench ranks 28th in the NBA in points contributed per game.
 They’re averaging 24.6 points per game.
 With Raymond Felton playing well lately, the Thunder have benefited.
 Felton and Co. have been a large part of the winning streak.
 Their ability to evaporate deficits or extend leads has been wonderful.
 Now that Roberson is out, the Thunder need someone on the bench to step up who hasn’t been playing and produce.

 Free throw shooting

 While we know the struggles that bind the Thunder’s season right now.
 Free throw shooting has to be up there.
 In the previous game with Philadelphia, the Thunder missed five of six free throws in a span of 30 seconds of regulation that could’ve ended the game.
 Oklahoma City shot 10-of-19 from the line and was not acceptable that night and should not be acceptable tonight.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!